The Last Voyage of the Demeter: Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 52 out of 100, based on 33 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "B–" on an A+ to F scale, while those polled at PostTrak gave it a 66% overall positive score.

 Vulture's Bilge Ebiri wrote, "What truly distinguishes Last Voyage of the Demeter, beyond its thick atmosphere of dread, is its gleeful cruelty, the delicious mean streak with which it sets up its suspense set pieces and its kills...
 The film is filled with delightfully savage surprises.
 And suddenly, in this most predetermined of movies, anything seems possible."
 Peter Sobczynski of RogerEbert.com gave the film 3.5/4 stars, calling it "a smart, well-made, and sometimes downright creepy take on the tale that both horror buffs and regular moviegoers can appreciate in equal measure."
 The Boston Globe's Odie Henderson gave it 3/4 stars, writing, "This is good, fun summer fare, shot in ominous shades of darkness by cinematographers Roman Osin and Tom Stern and fueled by an effective score by Bear McCreary that isn't obtrusive."

 Frank Scheck of The Hollywood Reporter praised Øvredal's direction, but added, "he's not able to bring much spark to Bragi Schut, Jr. and Zak Olkewicz's slow-paced, formulaic screenplay, which lacks the dark wit necessary to keep us invested in the gory proceedings."
 The Guardian's Benjamin Lee gave it 2/5 stars, writing, "There's no real surprise to where we're heading, given the source material, and so a great deal of the film is a rather meandering wait for the inevitable.
 It's ultimately a doomed voyage: for the crew, for the audience and for Universal's monster movie strategy at large."
 IndieWire's David Ehrlich gave it a D grade, saying that Øvredal "falls back on chaos and cruelty, his movie sorely lacking the sense of dread required to justify either one", and concluded, "if you're going to make an R-rated horror wank about Dracula slurping throats with a smile on his face, make sure that the rest of the movie doesn't suck as hard as he does."

-Horror author Stephen King (who wrote the vampire-centered Salem's Lot) praised the film, calling it "a throat-ripping good time" that "reminded [him] of the best of the Hammer movies from the 60s and 70s."
+Horror author Stephen King (who wrote the vampire-centered 'Salem's Lot) praised the film, calling it "a throat-ripping good time" that "reminded [him] of the best of the Hammer movies from the 60s and 70s."
 Director Guillermo del Toro also praised the movie, calling it "gorgeous, lavish and savage".